Boundedness questions for Calabi-Yau threefolds: Case : general results

 \begin{rem} Assuming that $X$ is general in moduli, we see that if $A$ is a rational pseudo-effective class which is not in $\Movb (X)$, then it may be written as $L + aE$ for a well-determined rigid non-movable surface $E$, a rational class $L \in \Movb (X)$ and $a$ a positive rational number.
-If we allow $L$ to be a real class and $a$ a real number, then there is a unique decomposition with $a$ minimal (true also when $A$ a real class), the $\sigma$-decomposition of \cite{Nak}.
-We note that we cannot have two rigid non-movable surface classes $E_i$ ($i=1,2$) such that $\Cone {E_i} A \cap P = \{ A \}$ (i.e. with $E_1 , E_2$ `on the same side' of $P$), since if so we have without loss of generality that $E_2 = aE_1 +L'$ with $L'$ in the interior $\Mov (X)$ of $\Movb (X)$, and thus that $E_2$ is big (a contradiction).\end{rem}
+If we allow $L$ to be a real class and $a$ a real number, then there is a unique decomposition with $a$ minimal (true also when $A$ a real class), the $\sigma$-decomposition of \cite{Nak}. \end{rem}

-Therefore in the case $\rho =2$, there are at most two rigid non-movable surfaces on $X$, whose classes lie one either side of $P$.
-In the case of two such classes, no convex combination can lie in $-P$, since Proposition 5.1 implies that $P \subset \Effb (X)$; moreover $\Effb (X) = \Cone {E_1} {E_2}$.
-In this case, suppose that $c_2\cdot E_i \le 0$ for $i = 1,2$, then both these will be zero and $c_2 \cdot H =0$ for all ample $H$ (i.e. $c_2 \equiv 0$).
-This happens only when $X$ is an \'etale quotient of an abelian threefold and hence not simply connected; in any case such threefolds form a bounded family by results of Oguiso.
+In the case when there are two rigid non-movable surfaces, suppose furthermore that $c_2\cdot E_i \le 0$ for $i = 1,2$; then both these will be zero and $c_2 \cdot H =0$ for all ample $H$ (i.e. $c_2 \equiv 0$).
+This happens only when $X$ is an \'etale quotient of an abelian threefold \cite{Yau} and hence not simply connected; in any case such threefolds do form a bounded family by results of Oguiso.

-In the light of Theorem 0.1 therefore, which deals with the case when there are no rigid non-movable surfaces on $X$, in order to prove Theorem 0.3 we may assume that $X$ is general in moduli and we are reduced to considering the following possibilities.
+In the light of Theorem 0.1 therefore, which deals with the case when there are no rigid non-movable surfaces on $X$, in order to prove Theorem 0.3 we may assume that $X$ is general in moduli and we are reduced to considering the following remaining cases.

 (1)\quad There is a unique rigid non-movable surface $E$ on $X$.

 (2)\quad There are precisely two rigid non-movable surfaces $E_1, E_2$ on $X$, where $c_2 \cdot E_i \ge 0$ for $i=1,2$, and at least one inequality is strict.